eeddieg/voting-D-app/README.md

 # voting-D-app
-Vote D-app using Solidity, Ethers, Vue3 and Typsescript
+Vote D-app using Solidity, Ethers, Vue3 and Typescript